Early Modern Europe

 Botticelli’s patrons, as taking part in one of the key scenes from the birth of Christ.
 Botticelli even included himself in the painting.
 Despite the abundance of biblical scenes in Renaissance painting, no attempt was made to depict people as they might have appeared at the time.
 Instead, the paintings projected the world of the popoli grossi back in time, sometimes (as with this example) even including portraits of actual important Italians.

 The Birth of Venus (1485) celebrates a key moment in Greek mythology when the goddess of love, sexuality, and beauty is born from the sea.
-Here Botticelli pushed the boundaries of Renaissance art (and what was culturally acceptable his contemporaries) by glorifying not just the beauty of the human body, but by openly celebrating Venus’s sexuality.
+Here Botticelli pushed the boundaries of Renaissance art (and what was culturally acceptable to his contemporaries) by glorifying not just the beauty of the human body, but by openly celebrating Venus’s sexuality.
 The painting thus completely rejected the asceticism associated with Christian piety during the Middle Ages, suggesting instead a kind of joyful sensuality.

 Despite paintings like The Birth of Venus, however, Botticelli remained a pious Christian throughout his life.
 In 1490 Botticelli fell under the influence of Girolamo Savonarola, a fiery preacher who came to Florence to denounce its “vanities” (art, rich dress, and general worldliness) and call for a strict, even fanatical form of Christian behavior.
 While there is no tangible evidence to support the claim, some stories had it that Botticelli even destroyed some of his own paintings under Savonarola’s influence.
 While Savonarola was executed in 1493, Botticelli did not go on to produce art at the same pace he had before the 1490s.
 By then, of course, he had already clinched his place in art history as one of the major figures of Renaissance painting.